Nebraska

 Please describe any other assessment work related to the science of reading with links, where applicable

-Nebraska Revised State Statute section 79-11, 157.01 requires districts to report the number of students performing below threshold levels of approved screeners per the requirements of the Nebraska Reading Improvement Act, or have been tested for a specific learning disability, including dyslexia, in the area of reading.
-Districts also must indicate how many students showed growth on the Nebraska Reading Improvement Act approved assessments.
+Nebraska Revised State Statute 79-11, 157.01 requires information about districts’ implementation of the Nebraska Reading Improvement Act, including which approved assessments are used across K-3 and how students performed on those assessments, as well as information on students who have been evaluated for a specific learning disability, including dyslexia, in the area of reading.
 Prior to the 2023-2024 school year, public school districts were not required to provide aggregated assessment data.
-All districts must now report their K-3 screening data to the NDE annually on or before July 1st of each calendar year.
+All districts must now report their K-3 screening data to the NDE annually on or before June 15th of each calendar year.

 Does your state have policy or guidance related to MTSS that incorporates information on the science of reading and/or evidence-based literacy practices?

-Yes.
-The revised NeMTSS framework includes guidance on the science of reading and evidence-based literacy practices.
+The Nebraska’s Multi-Tiered System of Support (NeMTSS) Framework includes guidance on the science of reading and evidence-based literacy practices.

 Does your state have policy or guidance related to instruction and/or professional development?